Formatting the SELECT statement:

 WHERE supplier_name LIKE 'H%!%' escape '!';

 This example returns all suppliers whose name starts with H and ends in %.
-For example,
+For example, it would return a value such as 'Hello%'.

 You can also use the Escape character with the _ character.
 For example,